dtopuzov/docker-images/README.md

 ## test-container

-The name of the container in this example is `test-container` and it is based on Debian 11 base image.
+The name of the container in this example is `test-container` and it is based on Ubuntu 22 base image.

 List of additionally installed software: